JavierKaiser9/JavierKaiser9/README.md

-# 🏄‍♂️ JAVIER ALEJANDRO VITERI BASANTES
+# 🤖 JAVIER ALEJANDRO VITERI BASANTES

 **`Automation and Control Engineer`**

-Passionate about  automation, machine learning, and robotics, with hands-on experience in developing intelligent systems and software testing solutions.
-My **Master’s research** focused on **autonomous sidewalk navigation** using **RGB-D vision and deep learning**, achieving real-time performance and high accuracy.
+🚀**Passionate about automating complex systems**🚀
+If it can be automated, I’ll make it happen!
+I develop intelligent automation solutions across multiple domains—robotics, software testing, and AI-driven systems.

 🚀 Skilled in **Python, Java, Computer Vision, Test Automation, and AI-driven control systems**.

-Experienced in collaborating with multicultural teams and presenting research at **international conferences** (Taiwan, USA).
+🌍 Proven ability to work in global teams, collaborating with professionals from diverse backgrounds, ensuring smooth execution in multinational environments.

+🎤 Presented research at major international venues, including **IEEE/ASME International Conference on Advanced Intelligent Mechatronics** (USA) and National Taipei University of Technology (Taiwan)

 🔍 Currently expanding my expertise in **test automation (Selenium, Java)** and always looking for innovative ways to optimize software reliability and performance.

 ---